Step 1

 Updates inline while you answer

-This draft includes 6 sections based on your business type, business model, and company details.
+This draft includes 5 sections for Website, based on your wizard answers and business details.

 Acceptance of Terms